pabloostos/road-to-ai-agent-engineer-/system-prompts-role-playing/exercise.md

 Create a system that can switch between different roles seamlessly.

 ### Exercise 5: Production-Ready Implementation
-Build a complete role-playing system with proper error handling and monitoring.
+Build a complete role-playing system with proper error handling and monitoring using Hugging Face API.

 ## 📋 Detailed Instructions

 ### Exercise 1: Basic System Prompt Design

-**Objective**: Create a simple but effective system prompt for a specific role.
+**Objective**: Create a simple but effective system prompt for a specific role using Hugging Face models.

 **Tasks**:
 1. Choose a role (e.g., "Helpful Assistant", "Expert Chef", "Travel Guide")